bitrise-io/devcenter/_articles/en/bitrise-cli/step-timeout.md

 ---
-title: Setting a time limit for steps
+title: Setting a time limit for Steps
 tag:
 - cli
 - steps
-summary: Ensure that your builds do not exceed the time limit by setting up step timeout for steps that might cause builds to hang.
+summary: Ensure that your builds do not exceed the time limit by setting up Step timeout for Steps that might cause builds to hang.
 redirect_from: []
 menu:
   bitrise-cli-main:
     weight: 25

 ---
-Ensure that your builds do not exceed the time limit by setting up step timeout for steps that might cause builds to hang.
+Ensure that your builds do not exceed the time limit by setting up Step timeout for Steps that might cause builds to hang.

-A step timeout, defined in seconds, sets a maximum time a step is allowed to run.
-If the step exceeds that limit, the workflow moves on to the next step.
-This is useful if, for example, your builds hang for not immediately obvious reasons - you can set timeouts for the step or steps which are suspected to have caused the problem.
+A Step timeout, defined in seconds, sets a maximum time a Step is allowed to run.
+If the Step exceeds that limit, the Workflow moves on to the next step.
+This is useful if, for example, your builds hang for not immediately obvious reasons - you can set timeouts for the Step or Steps which are suspected to have caused the problem.

 1. Find the step in the `bitrise.yml` file.